seckujdivad/gameengine/README.md

 64-bit compilation is supported, but you will need to download 64-bit versions of the vcpkg dependencies to your machine. vcpkg can be downloaded and set up from [here](https://docs.microsoft.com/en-us/cpp/build/vcpkg).

 ### Python
 When the project is built in `Release` mode, Visual Studio runs a Python script that creates ZIP archives containing all the runtime dependencies for the x86 and x64 versions of the application.
 This script should run on any Python 3 version without any PIP requirements.
-You can still run the application inside Visual Studio without running this script, or collect the runtime dependencies yourself.
+You can still run the application inside Visual Studio without running this script (in debug mode or by removing the post build event), or collect the runtime dependencies yourself.